-Milford City Council announced the appointment of Milford Public Works Director, Mark Whitfield, as the Interim City Manager effective January 1, 2020.
+Milford City Council announced the appointment of Milford Public Works Director, Mark Whitfield, as the City Manager effective May 1, 2020.

 Mr. Whitfield has been with the City since 2016 serving as the City’s Public Works Director.
 Prior to coming to Milford, Mr. Whitfield served the Borough of State College, PA in five different positions over 35 years, including 18 years as Public Works Director.